 A service provider can be an individual, a partnership or an organisation, for example a company, an NHS trust or an individual, It is the legal entity (whether this is an individual, partnership or organisation) that provides the service to people that registers.

-Where the provider is not in charge of the day-to-day running of the service, a manager must register.
+It is a legal requirement for partnership and limited companies to appoint a Registered Manager.
+Failure to do so may result in a £4,000 fine.
+A provider, who is sole trader is not required to appoint a Registered Manager, unless s/he is not in charge of the day-to-day running of the service, in which case a manager must register.
 In the case of a group of practices, a practice manager can be the Registered Manager for more than one practice so long as they are in charge on a day-to-day basis.

 A Location is a place where people receive the regulated activity, (dental care).
 Where the dentist carries out regulated activities at treatment rooms or a variety of places, the provider can select one address as the Location, from where the regulated activity is managed.

 Evidence is how you show that you are meeting the regulations and providing the outcomes to patients.
-In Clinical Governance Made Simple (GCMS) you can use the the document called ‘Outcomes and Evidence (G 106A), to check that you have all of the evidence for CQC requirements.
-It can also be used as a reference if you have an inspection from ar a Care Quality Commission inspector.
+In iCOMPLY Manual System you can use the document called Your Evidence of CQC Compliance using iCOMPLY (G 106A), to check that you have all of the evidence for CQC requirements.
+It can also be used as a reference if you have a CCG inspector.
 Evidence includes procedures, policies, risk assessments, audits and training records.

 Statement of Purpose

 The provider must have a statement of purpose with the aims and objectives of the service provider in carrying on the regulated activity and other information.
-There is a draft Statement of Purpose in CGMS (G 106B).
+Please download the guidance here.

-Read about Clinical Governance Made Simple - the solution to CQC compliance here.
+Read about iCOMPLY Application - the solution to CQC compliance